buaa-hipo/vprofiler-tutorial-cluster24/README.md

 - **Hardware:** There is no special hardware required by the tutorial.
 The only thing we expect the audiences is to bring his/her own laptops.
-The laptop should have decent computation, memory and storage capability to run the #ne-grained value pro#lers and hands-on exercises.
+The laptop should have decent computation, memory and storage capability to run the fine-grained value profilers and hands-on exercises.
 - **Software:** We will provide USB drivers that contain all the software required by the tutorial.
 Speciffically, we will ask the audiences to install a virtual machine (e.g., virtualbox) if they have not.
 Then, a virtual machine image is provided, which has the value profiling framework and tools